Improving Random Forests by Smoothing: Introduction

-A standard small-sample regime application of machine learning is in black-box optimisation.
+\ifuncertainty A standard small-sample regime application of machine learning is in black-box optimisation.
 In this setting, the ability to quantify prediction uncertainty is critical.
 The central concept of the probabilistic framework in machine learning is the inference of plausible models to explain observed data.
 These models enable machines to predict future data and make rational decisions based on these predictions.
 Uncertainty is integral to this process, as it will help with the next step of the search.
 Consequently, predictions about future data and the outcomes of actions are also uncertain.
-Probability theory offers a comprehensive framework for modelling and managing this uncertainty.
+Probability theory offers a comprehensive framework for modelling and managing this uncertainty. \fi

-Gaussian processes, through their explicit Bayesian formulation, naturally offer a sound basis for uncertainty quantification but, due to their underlying stationarity assumption, assume a homogeneous degree of smoothing across the input space and lack spatial adaptivity~\cite{pati2015optimal}.
-Random forests are built from trees, which may place their smoothing elements adaptively within the input domain, and are adaptive~\cite{donoho1997cart}; however, due to their piecewise constant nature, they are fundamentally non-smooth.
-Additionally, uncertainty quantification for random forests is not straightforward.
-To tackle these challenges, we propose making predictions by post-learning smoothing of random forests: \begin{itemize} \item \textbf{Spatial adaptivity and smoothness}: We introduce a novel supervised learning model that emphasises spatial adaptivity, deriving this capability from piecewise constant functions rather than relying on local smoothness.
-This approach allows the model to effectively adapt to the varying structural complexities inherent in the data. \item \textbf{Uncertainty quantification}: the model incorporates an additional source of uncertainty {\em vis a vis} standard random forests, leading to improved uncertainty quantification. \item \textbf{Differentiability and analytical solution}: Our model is fully differentiable.
-This attribute not only facilitates a deeper understanding of the behaviour of the model but also enhances its utility in gradient-based optimisation techniques, expanding its applicability to a broader range of problems. \end{itemize}
+Gaussian processes, due to their underlying stationarity assumption, impose a homogeneous degree of smoothing across the input space and lack spatial adaptivity~\cite{pati2015optimal}.
+Random forests, constructed from decision trees, can adaptively position their partitioning elements within the input domain~\cite{donoho1997cart}; however, their piecewise constant nature results in fundamentally non-smooth predictions.
+To address these limitations, we propose a post-learning smoothing approach for random forest predictions: \begin{itemize} \item \textbf{Spatial adaptivity and smoothness}: We introduce a supervised learning model that achieves spatial adaptivity by applying kernel-based smoothing to piecewise constant functions.
+This approach enables the model to effectively capture varying structural complexities in the data while maintaining local regularity. \item \revtext{\textbf{Differentiability and analytical tractability}: The proposed model is fully differentiable with closed-form solutions for the kernel probability computation.
+This allows for the estimation of differentiable regression functions using the standard machinery of random forests.} \end{itemize}